Montana Statute of Limitations

 Medical Malpractice Actions

-Actions against health-care providers must be filed within three years of the date when the act giving rise to the injury occurred, or within three years from the date that the injury was, or should have been, discovered.
+Actions against health care providers must be filed within three years of the date when the act giving rise to the injury occurred, or within three years from the date that the injury was, or should have been, discovered.
 In no event may a person file a medical malpractice claim more than five years after the act giving rise to the injury occurred.
-These rules apply to minors that are four years of age and older.
+The limitations period is tolled during the time when the tort-feasor knew or should have known of the harm caused and refused to disclose it.
+These rules apply to minors who are four years of age and older.
 In the case of minors under four, the statute begins to run on the minor's eighth birthday.

 Products Liability Actions